Our responsibilities to you:

 Complaints and Suggestions:

 We shall give you a full and prompt reply to any complaints you make about the service we provide and try and change the way we work if this would improve care or standards to you and others.
 In the event of a complaint, patients have access to the Practice´s Complaints´ Procedure.
 This can be accessed via our Clinic manager.
-Suggestions on how our service may be improved should put in the suggestions box in reception.
+Suggestions on how our service may be improved are welcomed and may be sent via the form on the ‘Contact Us’ page on our website.

-The practice will offer patients advice and information on steps they can take to promote good foot health and avoid illness, and self-help which can be undertaken without reference to a podiatrist.
+The practice will offer patients advice and information on steps they can take to promote good health and avoid illness, and self-help which can be undertaken without reference to a practitioner.

 Information contained in your health records is kept confidential at all times and only disclosed to others for purposes related to your health care (except when you have given permission).